Fresh off the inspiration of the BBC’s Hugh’s War on Plastic we have Plastic Free July.

 Another way to save money while saving the planet is to give up the disposable takeaway coffee cups and use a reusable cup instead.
-Some coffee shops provide a discount for using your own cup find out more here.
+Some coffee shops provide a discount for using your own cup find out more about the reusable cup discounts here.

 Sometimes we take a straw out of habit.
 Do you need one in your drink?
 Would you use one at home?
 If not, maybe you don’t need one at all.
 You could also look at alternatives such as recyclable paper straws or reusable metal straws.

 Disposable wipes don’t disintegrate as well as being full of chemicals.
 These can easily be replaced with reusable cloths along with more natural cleaners such as the Clean & Natural range (available in store only).
 They could also be replaced by the E-Cloth range which is a selection of cloths which can be used with just water for a variety of purposes.

 If you decide to cut down your plastic use using our tips let us know on our Facebook Page.

 You can also see what we are doing as a company to help the environment in an our blog Gardiner Haskins Cirencester & the Environment.